dimkinv/nodejs-express-examples/nodejs-lab.md

 6. Create a function that should receive character id and return promise with character public data that is available at the following url: `https://esi.tech.ccp.is/latest/characters/<character id>/?datasource=tranquility` the result example can be seen here: `https://esi.tech.ccp.is/latest/characters/95404206/?datasource=tranquility`

-# creating the chat socket
+# creating the chat socket - server

 1. Install `socket.io` and `@types/socket.io` deps
 2. Add socket support in the `app.ts` file `socket.listen(app);`